British Symphony Orchestra: People's Palace concerts

 The People's Palace (now part of Queen Mary College) on Mile End Road, London, was opened by Queen Victoria on 14 May 1887.
 It included the Queen's Hall for concerts, a vaulted reading room and a Polytechnic college.
 It was destroyed by fire in 1931.

 The British Symphony Orchestra under Boult gave two seasons of orchestral concerts in 1921 and 1922.
 Use of the hall was given rent-free by William Ellison-Macartney, Governor of the People's Palace.
 Boult remembers meeting him at the pavilion at Lord's Cricket Ground, where he was also a governor.
 The swimming-pool at the People's Palace was much appreciated by Boult and members of the orchestra after concerts.

 The first concert took place on 16 October 1921.
 Boult conducted Brandenburg Concerto No. 3 in G for strings (Bach), A Shropshire Lad by George Butterworth, Brahms's Symphony No. 2, and Francesca da Rimini by Tchaikovsky.
 Boult preceded each piece with a short, non-technical spoken introduction from the podium.
 Although these were well-received, Boult realised that "many of the audience were from the West End, so knew as much as I did about the music.
 This cured me of the desire to talk to my audiences."

 A second People's Palace concert followed on 30 October.
 Mendelssohn's Hebrides Overture; Beethoven's 5th Symphony, Domenico Scarlatti arr.
-Tommasini - The Good-humoured Ladies, and Armstrong Gibbs's incidental music for Maeterlinck's The Betrothal.
+Tommasini – The Good-Humoured Ladies, and Armstrong Gibbs's incidental music for Maurice Maeterlinck's The Betrothal.
 It was reviewed by The Times the following day: